AlessiaRonchetti/Rental-Stress-Observatory/README.md

 **Inside Airbnb join mismatch** — Listings and calendar are generated at different times, so not all `listing_id`s match.
 A left join keeps every listing (null occupancy where calendar is missing); `avg()` in Gold ignores nulls.

 **Manual trigger → Kafka automation** — Steps were originally run by hand.
-Kafka was chosen over cron because it decouples components, persists events for 7 days (replay after crash), and is extensible.
+Kafka was chosen because it decouples components, persists events for 7 days (replay after crash), and is extensible.

 **Zillow dynamic URL + column bug** — The CSV URL carries a changing timestamp (hardcoding → 403), resolved dynamically with BeautifulSoup.
 A separate indentation bug had the header-parsing inside the download loop, causing `break` to skip it; moving the parsing outside the loop fixed the stale-date result.